 - Find more information about schools, such as contact details, Office for Standards in Education (Ofsted) reports, maps, achievement tables, and whether or not they provide extended services.

-- Find Sure Start Children’s Centres.
+- Find Sure Start Children’s Centers.

-- Find childcare options, such as childminders, creches, nurseries, out of school care, holiday care and preschool care.
+- Find childcare options, such as childminders, creches, nurseries, out of school care, holiday care, and preschool care.

 Find out more

 Once you know which schools are near you, get as much information as you can about them.
 This will give you a better idea of which schools might suit your child most.
 For example, you might like to: